Protocol upgrade · Architecture dossier

 - 1–10% direction

-Post-quantum track and device profiles.
+Cryptography: post-quantum track and device profiles

-10 / identity + messaging
+05 / identity + messaging

-DID records, aliases, devices, agents, and native encrypted messaging.
+DID records for aliases, devices, and agents.

 Autonomous entity.
 Owns and delegates to devices.